 '''

-OsmoMSC> 1

-show

-Show running system information
+Show Show running system information

-list

-Print command list
+list Print command list

-exit

-Exit current mode and down to previous mode
+exit Exit current mode and down to previous mode

-Description of the interactive help system
+help Description of the interactive help system

-help

-enable

-Turn on privileged mode command
+enable Turn on privileged mode command

 terminal Set terminal line parameters

-Display who is on vty
+who Display who is on vty

-who

-logging

-Configure logging
+logging Configure logging

-Negate a command or set its defaults
+no Negate a command or set its defaults

-no

-SMS related commands
+sms SMS related commands

 subscriber Operations on a Subscriber

 '''

-Type? here at the prompt, the? itself will not be printed.
+• Type? here at the prompt, the? itself will not be printed.